Staffing

 Many offices face legitimate budget and workload pressures.

-temporary staffing now represents a far larger share of congressional labor capacity than in prior years.
+But the workforce outcome still reflects a major structural shift: temporary staffing now represents a far larger share of congressional labor capacity than in prior years.

 The Shift Reflects Larger Structural Pressure Inside Congress